 Queer city: London club culture 1918 - 1967

-This March, the National Trust and The National Archives re-create The Caravan, ‘London’s most bohemian rendezvous’, a queer-friendly members club of 1934.
-The recreation will take place at the now well-known Freud Café-Bar – in almost the exact spot of The Caravan’s original location
+In March, the National Trust and The National Archives re-created The Caravan, ‘London’s most bohemian rendezvous’, a queer-friendly members club of 1934.
+The recreation took place at Freud Café-Bar – in almost the exact spot of The Caravan’s original location.

-The 1930s was a time when being openly gay would frequently lead to prosecution and imprisonment; we are seeking to tell the important story of many similar clandestine LGBTQ+ spaces that were raided and closed by police.
+The 1930s was a time when being openly gay would frequently lead to prosecution and imprisonment; we sought to tell the important story of many similar clandestine LGBTQ+ spaces that were raided and closed by police.

-Photographs, court reports, police papers and witness statements on The Caravan and other clubs of the era will be used to re-create the striking bohemian interior of the underground club.
+Photographs, court reports, police papers and witness statements on The Caravan and other clubs of the era were used to re-create the striking bohemian interior of the underground club.

 Selected from The National Archives’ extensive collection, these documents reveal great detail and insights into club culture and the everyday prejudices facing the homosexual community at the time.

-Throughout March we will be running daytime tours of the Soho area that focus on LGBTQ+ heritage and club culture, which will be followed by a visit to The Caravan.
+In March 2017 we ran daytime tours of the Soho area that focused on LGBTQ+ heritage and club culture, which was followed by a visit to The Caravan.

-In the evenings you can become a club ‘member’ and enjoy a bespoke cocktail menu with drinks drawn from clubs of the era provided by the expert bartenders of Freud Café-Bar.
+In the evenings visitors could become a club ‘member’ and enjoy a bespoke cocktail menu with drinks drawn from clubs of the era provided by the expert bartenders of Freud Café-Bar.

-We are hosting a themed programme of talks, debates and performances that explore queer life before the Sexual Offences Act of 1967.
+We hosted a themed programme of talks, debates and performances that explored queer life before the Sexual Offences Act of 1967.

 Exploring LGBTQ heritage